 The Great Mohammed

 Mohammed, father Mohammed and his son Mohammed.
 After making their way to Turkey they took a boat to Greece.
 Walking from Greece to Budapest, it's no surprise they were bed ridden for four days.
 Thirteen hours a night they would walk to avoid the heat and possibly security, some times in water up to their chests.
-There legs, ankles and feet swollen, the sons feet fully blistered.
+Their legs, ankles and feet swollen, the sons feet fully blistered.
 A plastic shopping bag hold all of their possessions, it’s enough they still smile, they are alive.
-After their village was bombed by the USA and the UK's military they lost their homes, business and family members, the lives they had created and known were now a thing of the past.
+After their village was bombed by the USA and the UK's military they lost their homes, business and family members.
+The lives they had created and known were now a thing of the past.

 That day we left we were on a coach to Lake Balaton, I slept most of the way exhausted by the energy of the stay.
 How we share the planet yet so many alternate realities we live in.
 I was sad for them yet proud at them same time.
 They were on their way to Germany to seek a better life, a new start for the young lad.
 They were extremely pleasant and thoughtful, offering food and drink to share even though it they didn’t have much.
-When the time came to leave we took photos and they even wanted my girlfriend to be apart of it.
-I wonder where they are now, if they made it, safe, able to start again.
+When the time came to leave we captured photos and they indeed wanted my girlfriend to be apart of it.
+I wonder where they are now, if they made it, safe, able to start afresh.